TasteTaste/recipes/sauces-and-dips/redsauce.md

 Complete!

-At this point I measure out 1-cup portions of sauce into tupperware to put into the freezer.
+At this point I measure out 1-cup portions of sauce into ziploc bags to put into the freezer.
 Generally get 7 or 8 cups.
 If you have a really huge dutch oven you might be able to 1.5x or 2x the recipe.

+10 nov 2018: made w/5 cans tomatoes, 1 cup chicken stock, 1/2 tsp hot paprika.
+Turned out very well, suggest removing hot paprika entirely.
+Opinion is this is the best version so far, possibly resulting from additional cooking time required by extra can of tomatoes.
 31 dec 2017: made w/2 cups unsalted chicken stock, oven at 280, put in oven at 10:20 am